oxsecurity/megalinter/docs/descriptors/python_isort.md

                         is imported from that namespace.
   -e, --balanced        Balances wrapping to produce the most consistent line
                         length possible
-  --ff FROM_FIRST, --from-first FROM_FIRST
+  --ff, --from-first    Switches the typical ordering preference, showing from
-                        Switches the typical ordering preference, showing from imports first then straight ones.
+                        imports first then straight ones.
   --fgw [FORCE_GRID_WRAP], --force-grid-wrap [FORCE_GRID_WRAP]
                         Force number of from imports (defaults to 2 when